The

 If you take a moment to look back at connecting the top or bottom frets between two Shapes: you will discover that most of the time, when you re-finger past the bottom or top of the position; then you have naturally re-fingered into the joining Shape — which would be at the next scale tone!

 It's because there is a complete anchor Shape at each scale tone; and, since they also include a stretch, nearly every fret can be fingered in a Shape.
-(So with our musical method, you're also always free to move to any scale tone, and just have an anchor there if you want it; without needing to look again at your position, or call up two Shapes.)
+You're also always free to move to any scale tone, and just have an anchor there if you want it; without needing to look again at your position, or call up two Shapes.

 We could only add that familiarity with the shapes, would make the best visual anchors!
 But: once you're aware of the shapes, then simply playing on the neck will illuminate the fingerings there.
 Our method is going to help you understand the smaller orientations that are in there; and not "carry" large boxy shapes all around.